hashcatHitman/rust_project_template/README.md

 want to contribute, that's more than welcome - just bear in mind I'm unlikely to accept contributions that don't make the project more useful for me.

-Also, the `.cargo` folder was included intentionally.
-It won't be in actual projects.
-The sections that were commented out were commented out so CI could pass (not that it really matters for a template).

 The rest of the information in this README is boilerplate.

 ## Getting Started